nyk89/shopping-cart/README.md

 cd shopping-app
 ```

-Use Anaconda to create and activate a new virtual environment, perhaps called "game-env":
+Use Anaconda to create and activate a new virtual environment, perhaps called "shopping-env":

 ```sh
 conda create -n shopping-env python=3.7 # (first time only)